-- (3) The Applicant has, in accordance with 18 CFR § 5.18 (3)(i), made a good-faith effort to notify, by certified mail (for the Final License Application; this Draft will use U.S. Mail), the following entities of the filing of this application: - (a) Every property owner of record of any interest within the bounds of the Project; - (b) The entities listed in (2) above; - (c) Other governmental agencies that would likely be interested in or affected by the application.
+- (3) The Applicant has, in accordance with 18 CFR § 5.18 (3)(i), made a good-faith effort to notify, by U.S. certified mail, the following entities of the filing of this Final License Application: - (a) Every property owner of record of any interest within the bounds of the Project; - (b) The entities listed in (2) above; - (c) Other governmental agencies that would likely be interested in or affected by the application.